Under Senate Bill 9 (SB-9) Single Family zoned lots in Oakland become:

 - Any resulting residential units will not be used as a short-term rental facility (less than 30 consecutive days);rentals must be for 30 consecutive days or longer.

-Who can be issued a permit?
+Who can apply for a permit?

 - Owners of an eligible single-family parcel or their legal representative.